evanmiyakawa/academic-kickstart/content/home/experience.md

   location = "Plano, TX"
   date_start = "2016-06-01"
   date_end = "2016-08-31"
-  description = """I conducted statistical analysis and provided reports on advertisement campaigns, online missionary performance, and donation trends.
-My research on advertisement campaigns led to over $40,000 saved by the organization in just two months, based on my provided reports."""
+  description = """I conducted statistical analysis and provided reports on the effectiveness of advertisement campaigns, the performance of online communication volunteers, and donation trends.
+My research on advertisement campaigns led to over $40,000 saved by the organization in just two months."""

 +++